asrajavel/Interview-Prep/README.md

 ### Consistent hours everyday
 - No extra hours on weekends:
-  If I do extra hours on weekends, I would start procastinating on weekdays, thinking that I can make up for it on weekends.
+  If I do extra hours on weekends, I would end up procastinating on weekdays, thinking that I can make up for it on weekends.
 - I don't study if I get a 10 mins break in office.
 I just relax and take a break.
 Minimum block of time is 1 hour.

 ### Zero distractions